-47 on Earth (Spray, 2001), while ~8700 impact structures >0.01 km in diameter have been 48 identified on the Moon (Losiak et al., 2008).
-During meteorite impact, pressures and 49 temperatures in target rocks can reach 100s of GPa and 1,000s of °C, greatly exceeding values of 50 endogenic crustal metamorphism (Melosh, 1989).
-Under these conditions, certain minerals in 51 target rocks record unique microstructures that form as a consequence of shock metamorphism 52 (French, 1998; Leroux et al., 1999; Gibson and Reimold, 2008).
-Some shocked minerals eroded 53 from impact structures, such as zircon, are resilient enough to survive as detrital grains.
-54 Identification of shock microstructures in detrital minerals can thus be used to detect evidence of 55 impact structures that have been eroded or are otherwise unknown (Cavosie et al., 2010; 56 Erickson et al., 2013a; Thomson et al., 2014; Reddy et al., 2015).
-57 Shock features in zircon generally manifest as different types of planar microstructures 58 that form from 20 to 40 GPa (Leroux et al., 1999) and include planar fractures (PFs), planar 59 deformation features (PDFs), planar deformation bands (PDB), {112} twins, and the high 60 pressure polymorph reidite (Wittmann et al., 2006; Timms et al., 2012; Erickson et al., 2013b; 61 Cavosie et al., 2015a).
-Shocked zircon grains that experience high temperature can recrystallize 62 to a granular texture consisting of neoblasts (Bohor et al., 1993; Cavosie et al., 2016), and 63 ultimately dissociate.
-At present, {112} twins (Moser et al., 2011; Timms et al., 2012; Erickson 64 et al., 2013a,b; Thomson et al., 2014; Cavosie et al., 2015b; Erickson et al., 2016) and the 65 polymorph reidite (Glass and Liu, 2001; Wittmann et al., 2006; Cavosie et al., 2015a; Reddy et 66 al., 2015) are considered the only diagnostic microstructural evidence for hypervelocity impact 67 deformation of zircon.
+The terrestrial impact record has been largely removed due to geologic processes that obscure or destroy impact craters.
+Only 190 confirmed impact structures are currently recognized on Earth (Earth Impact Database 2011), while ~8700 impact structures >0.01 km in diameter have been identified on the Moon (Losiak et al. 2008).
+During meteorite impact, pressures and temperatures in target rocks can reach hundreds of gigapascals and thousands of degrees Celsius, greatly exceeding values of endogenic crustal metamorphism (Melosh 1989).
+Under these conditions, certain minerals in target rocks record unique microstructures that form as a consequence of shock metamorphism (French 1998; Leroux et al. 1999; Gibson and Reimold 2008).
+Some shocked minerals eroded from impact structures, such as zircon, are resilient enough to survive as detrital grains.
+Identification of shock microstructures in detrital minerals can thus be used to detect evidence of impact structures that have been eroded or are otherwise unknown (Cavosie et al. 2010; Erickson et al. 2013a; Thomson et al. 2014; Reddy et al. 2015).

+Shock features in zircon generally manifest as different types of planar microstructures that form from 20 to 40 GPa (Leroux et al. 1999) and include planar fractures (PFs), planar deformation features (PDFs), planar deformation bands (PDB), {112} twins, and the high-pressure polymorph reidite (Wittmann et al. 2006; Timms et al. 2012; Erickson et al. 2013b; Cavosie f Open access: Article available to all readers online.